jarun/dslib/README.md

-# dslibAlfy-vesion
+# dslib thread-safe version

-This fork was creat to add Thread-Safe mode, and there was implement only for avl But in common.h and common.c there are the lock funx so is very easy extend this property at all other structure
+For now the Thread-Safe mode is implemented only for avl-tree But in common.h and common.c there are the lock funx so is very easy extend this property at all other structure